Skip to main content

 For example, you could allow them to configure all aspects of the underlying Deployment and Ingress rules.
 That option provides your users with maximum autonomy and configurability.
 However, it may be a lot to understand and misconfiguration of services can cause both cost and security issues in the future.

-On the other hand, you could go to the other end of the spectrum, hiding all the options and asking users to provide only the absolute necessary pieces of configuration.
+On the other hand, you could go to the other end of the spectrum, hiding all the options and asking users to provide only the absolutely necessary pieces of configuration.
 This allows for fewer configuration errors, but it also limits the flexibility of the service.

 👍 maximum flexibility👎 complex👍 easy to get started👎 no configurability